Fuck it, we're doing it live!

 yo@mama:# btrfs balance start -dconvert=raid1 -mconvert=raid1 /

 If you've read the docs, you know there is also an -s flag for system chunks that can be passed to btrfs balance start.
-You don't need to use -s here, according to various people on the internet, and I even found this comment that verifies it in the btrfs-progs sources:
+You don't need to use -s here, according to various people on the internet, and I even found this comment that verifies it in the btrfs-progs sources:/* * allow -s only under --force, otherwise do with system chunks * the same thing we were ordered to do with meta chunks */

 Also, for some reason balances happen in the foreground by default and output nothing.
 Watch the progress by opening another terminal and running: